White Collar/Nonviolent Support Group

 Progressive Prison Ministries and St. Joseph’s Mission Church invite you to join our confidential online white-collar/nonviolent support group.
 We hold our group meetings on Monday evenings, 7 to 8:15 pm Eastern, 6 to 7:15 pm Central, 5 to 6:15 pm Mountain, 4 to 5:15 pm Pacific.

 We are doing something truly groundbreaking!
 This is the first confidential white-collar/ nonviolent online support group in the United States.
-As this support group is being run by clergy as part of a program of pastoral counseling, we consider it to be confidential and privileged.
+As this support group is run by ordained clergy as part of a program of pastoral care and confession, we expect and believe it falls under clergy privilege laws .
 Most participating will have been through their legal/prison issues in chief, and are out the other side.

 This is a huge step in forming a community of individuals and families with white-collar and nonviolent incarceration issues.
 Our experience shows us that many of us are suffering in silence with shame, remorse, and deep regret.
 Many of us have been stigmatized by our own families, friends and communities, and the business community.
 Our goal is to learn and evolve into a new spiritual way of life centered on hope, care, compassion, tolerance and empathy, and then to reach out to offer all those suffering from these issues.
 In so doing, we will share our experiences, feelings and resources to help make the quality of each other’s lives more manageable.
 This is an important thing we are doing!

 We held a powerful meeting last week!
-Thus far, Fellow Travelers have participated online from New York, New Jersey, Texas, Connecticut, Virginia (DC), Oklahoma, Maryland, Pennsylvania, Delaware, Florida, California, Georgia, Colorado and Massachusetts.
+Thus far, Fellow Travelers have participated online from New York, New Jersey, Texas, Connecticut, Virginia (DC), Oklahoma, Maryland, Pennsylvania, Delaware, Florida, California, Georgia, Colorado, Massachusetts and Minnesota.
 All have agreed this has been a valuable, important experience in which everyone feels less alone, and gratified in the opportunity to talk about things in a safe space only we could understand.

 We have formed agreements as to confidentiality, anonymity and civility, and have a basic agenda for each meeting: